peazip/PeaZip/peazip-sources/readme.txt

 THIRD PARTIES

-The units of crypto and math utilities library used in PeaZip are derived from Wolfgang Ehrhardt's crypto library (originally aes_2017-11-17.zip, crc_hash_2018-01-01.zip, fca_2017-11-17.zip, serpent_2017-11-17.zip, tf_2017-11-17.zip, and util_2018-11-27.zip libraries), released under Zlib license by Wolfgang Ehrhardt.
+The units of crypto and math utilities library used in PeaZip are derived from Wolfgang Ehrhardt's crypto library (originally aes_2017-11-17.zip, crc_hash_2018-01-01.zip, fca_2017-11-17.zip, serpent_2017-11-17.zip, tf_2017-11-17.zip, and util_2018-11-27.zip libraries), released under the Zlib license by Wolfgang Ehrhardt.
 Libraries are kept up to date, in example were patched to allow build on aarch64 architecture.

 7z (LGPL), p7zip (LGPL), 7-Zip-zstd codecs (LGPL), Brotli (MIT License), Zstandard (Dual license BSD / GPLv2), ARC (GPL), ZPAQ/LPAQ/PAQ8* (GPL), QUAD (LGPL) / BALZ (public domain) / BCM (Apache v2), strip and UPX (GPL) binaries are needed to support mainstream file formats, they are not included in source package (but are included in the program's precompiled packages) and are intellectual property of respective Authors.